jamesp733/jamesp733/README.md

-Hi, my is James - I mostly work with python and C#.
+Hi, my name is James - I mostly work with python and C#.
 My main current project is a regression calculator, please take a look!